-25. For vehicle theft, the insurer would pay the sum insured or the market value of the vehicle at the time of loss excluding the excess clause.
-However, if the vehicle is still under a hire purchase agreement, the insurer will settle the outstanding loan with the financier and make a cash payment of the balance amount to the insured or the car owner.
-The insurer/takaful operator is allowed to claim deemed input tax credit on the total payout to the financier and the insured.
-Deemed input tax credit is allowed only on the actual amount of cash payment made by the insurer/takaful operator.
+28. For vehicle theft, the insurer would pay the sum policyholder or the market value of the vehicle at the time of loss excluding the excess clause.
+However, if the vehicle is still under a hire purchase agreement, the insurer will settle the outstanding loan with the financier and make a cash payment of the balance amount to the policyholder or the car owner.
+The insurer or takaful operator is allowed to claim deemed input tax credit on the total payout to the financier and the policyholder.
+Deemed input tax credit is allowed only on the actual amount of cash payment made by the insurer or takaful operator.